Myles Standish State Forest Horseback Riding

 To reach the horseback riding trailhead from Boston, follow SR3 southeast to Exit 5.
 Turn right heading west onto Long Pond Road for 4 miles to the signed state forest entrance on the right.
 Turn right in to the state forest and head towards the headquarters.
 At about 2 miles, there is a nice signed trailhead parking area.

-Overall, Myles Standish State Forest is the 2nd most popular horse trail of all 23 horseback rides in Massachusetts.
+Overall, Myles Standish State Forest is the 1st most popular horse trail of all 22 horseback rides in Massachusetts.
+Several of the better horse trails are nearby Myles Standish State Forest including Wompatuck State Park, Willowdale State Forest, Lynn Woods Reservation and F. Gilbert Hills State Forest.